 - Implementing a recycling program

-(Don’t miss our full list of 19 community service projects ideas later in the post.
+(Don’t miss our full list of 19 community service ideas later in the post.
 KEEP SCROLLING!)

 What are the benefits of community service?